-Host a career development program with alumni or university • Hold a "brotherhood speed dating" administrators Sponsor a health and wellness program Have a show and tell - Have each member bring a personal hobby or passion to share with the group Hold an associate member retreat with both brotherhood and personal development and leadership activities Do a leadership inventory activity with a campus administrator Host an etiquette dinner Host a faculty and staff appreciation dinner or reception - Each associate member invites a faculty or staff member Do a "how do you want to be remembered?" activity - Each associate member writes his own eulogy.
-Host a cookout with the chapter Hold a social event with another student organization Host a recruitment event Visit a ropes course Host a sports tournament with the chapter - Teams should include a m of associate members and initiated members Attend a sporting event on campus a class Have a candle pass Give out doughnuts/coffee on camp Learn about the history of DU by visiting the college or university archives and looking through their files on Delta Upsilon and fraternity sorority life.
-Develop a presentation the chapter on something notewort DIFFUSION OF LIBERAL CULTURE that you learn.
-ADVANCEMENT OF JUSTIC
+- Host a career development program with alumni or university administrators - Sponsor a health and wellness program - Have a show and tell Have each member bring a personal hobby or passion to share with the group - Hold an associate member retreat with both brotherhood and personal development and leadership activities - Do a leadership inventory activity with a campus administrator - Host an etiquette dinner - Host a faculty and staff appreciation dinner or reception - Each associate member invites a faculty or staff member - Do a"how do you want to be remembered?" activity - Each associate member writes his own eulogy.